LukusCRichards/Year-2-Learning-Journal.md/README.md

 ## Tuesday 20th October 2020

 I have learned how to write code in Unity to make an AI character move wherever the mouse is clicked when the game is playing.
-While doing this, I asked the tr=eacher whether or not they should always involve code and Paul said that all the tutorials I make must involve code in them, or at least have something that refers to a currently existing component.
+While doing this, I asked the teacher whether or not they should always involve code and Paul said that all the tutorials I make must involve code in them, or at least have something that refers to a currently existing component.

 ## Sunday 1st November 2020

+Today, I have learned how to make an animation play through the press of a key and through a trigger.
+I watched a video to learn how to do this and I did struggle to understand how to write it as I thought I could do it similarly for the Audio Source code, but I realised that I forgot that the name of the Audio Source is crucial for playing it.